icshwi/e3training/workbook/chapter2.md

 dbl > "$(TOP)/../${IOCNAME}_PVs.list"
 ```

-Please explain the following jargons by yourself
+Please explain the following jargons by yourself, they are mixed within EPICS and e3 commands.

 ### require